 After numbing drops are placed in each eye to ensure patient comfort, the Vitamin B2 (riboflavin) drops are then instilled in the eye for approximately 30-45 minutes.
 Once the corneal epithelium is fully saturated, the eye is illuminated by ultraviolet light in order to activate the bond between the collagen fibers.
 This process typically lasts between 5-30 minutes, depending on the specific patient’s condition.

 In order to treat Keratoconus with cross-linking, the patient must have an initial consultation to determine if they are a good candidate for corneal cross-linking.
-The thickness of the cornea is a key factor on whether the patient is able to receive this treatment, and a corneal topography of the cornea will also be used to determine the severity of the condition.
+The thickness of the cornea is a key factor in whether the patient is able to receive this treatment and a corneal topography of the cornea will also be used to determine the severity of the condition.